yeguanjie/golpe/golpe-erp-web/src/main/webapp/WEB-INF/resources/vendors/fastclick/README.md

 ## Usage ##

-Include fastclick.js in your JavaScript bundle or add it to your HTML page like this:
+Include fastclick.js in your JavaScript bundle or add it to your HTML pageIndex like this:

 ```html
 <script type='application/javascript' src='/path/to/fastclick.js'></script>
 ```

-The script must be loaded prior to instantiating FastClick on any element of the page.
+The script must be loaded prior to instantiating FastClick on any element of the pageIndex.

 To instantiate FastClick on the `body`, which is the recommended method of use: